26 Things You Should Avoid Wearing On A Plane

 Metallic fabrics

 Make life a little easier for yourself at the airport and during your flights by avoiding metallic fabrics.
 Dealing with TSA is no joke, as these agents take their jobs incredibly seriously.
 They don't want to accidentally let anyone with bad intentions pass through the metal detectors, after all.
-If you show up to an airport wearing metallic fabrics, it's possible that you'll be lighting up the metal detector and slowing everything down for yourself and the people behind you.
+If you show up to an airport wearing metallic fabrics, you'll likely light up the metal detector and slow everything down for yourself and the people behind you.

 Advertisement

 Putting yourself on TSA's radar is totally unnecessary if you can avoid wearing clothing that fits into this category.
 Pencil skirts made with chain details, ruched dresses made with metal clasps, and leggings designed with metallic gemstones all over are a few prime examples of what you might want to avoid.
-These pieces are perfect for a fun night on the town where you can be carefree as ever.
-Unfortunately, these items will only cause you potential trouble at the airport.
+These pieces are perfect for a fun night on the town where you can be carefree as ever, but they'll only cause you trouble at the airport.

 Glow-in-the-dark fabrics

-If you are sitting on a long flight feeling totally exhausted, you might be tempted to close your eyes and fall asleep for a nap.
+If you're sitting on a long flight feeling completely exhausted, you might be tempted to close your eyes and fall asleep for a nap.
 How would you feel if you noticed that the person sitting next to you was wearing clothing made of glow-in-the-dark fabric?
-If all the lights inside the cabin of your flight have been turned off, but someone wearing glow-in-the-dark fabrics is still shining brightly, it is incredibly unpleasant.
+If all the lights inside the cabin of your flight have been turned off but someone wearing glow-in-the-dark fabrics is still shining brightly, it's incredibly unpleasant — to say the least.

 Advertisement

 That said, you probably don't want to be the person wearing glow-in-the-dark fabrics that aggravate other people while you're traveling somewhere new.
-There are plenty of brands out there that sell glow-in-the-dark outfits and pieces to fashion lovers everywhere.
-You can easily find glowing leggings, T-shirts, hoodies, baseball caps, and more.
-These items don't need to be shelved until a festival is on your calendar, but they shouldn't be worn on an airplane.
+Plenty of brands sell glow-in-the-dark outfits and pieces to fashion lovers everywhere, including glowing leggings, T-shirts, hoodies, baseball caps, and more.
+Ultimately, while these items don't necessarilyneed to be shelved until a festival is on your calendar, they shouldn't be worn on an airplane.
 You'll never anger another passenger by wearing neutrals.

 Crinkly fabrics